So Long and thanks for all the ghosts and hobbits: Robert ‘Bob’ Gilbert 6th October 1942 – 7th June 2026.

 Dad, as was his way, doggedly carried on doing all the things he enjoyed for as long as he could.
 Writing, reading, watching Detective Shows and Natural History Programmes, lending expertise, help and advice to a wide range of people, causes and organisations.
 Scoffing cake, Turkish Delight, curries.

 He surprised and delighted his consultant and his family and friends, by surviving past his expected 3-5 years, by around another two and a half.
-Gradually, and then suddenly in the last few months, his lung capacity and with it his general health deteriorated.
+Gradually and then suddenly, in the last few months, his lung capacity and with it his general health deteriorated.
 Dad could no longer go on long walks.
-Then short walks – even with the dog, were out.
-In recent weeks, even talking on the phone took too much energy.
+Then even short dog walks were out.
+In recent weeks talking on the phone took too much energy.
 Eating became more necessity than pleasure.
-In latter months, he became reliant on oxygen cannisters and then a special machine to breathe.
-After a time, he needed a wheelchair, another special chair and a hospital style bed at home.
+In latter months he became reliant on oxygen cannisters and then a special machine to breathe.
+After a time he needed a wheelchair, a further special chair and a hospital style bed at home.
 Much of the burden of care fell on my Mum and my sister Laura, who with some help from carers in the very last months, attended to most of his needs.

-In the early hours of Sunday 7th June, after a day of talking with my Mum and his two daughters, sharing memories and stories, Dad died, in his sleep.
-After a bad turn the previous day, medics had wanted to take him into hospital, but Dad, wouldn’t go.
+In the early hours of Sunday 7th June, after a day of talking with my Mum and his two daughters, sharing memories and stories, Dad died in his sleep.
+Following a bad turn the previous day, medics had wanted to take him into hospital, but Dad wouldn’t go.
 I suspect he knew what was coming and insisted on staying at home.

 Dad was by no means young – he made it to 83 – but his disease meant his last years were shadowed by a progressively ominous degeneration.